 Who built the pyramids?

 Although some popular versions of the story maintain that the pyramids of Egypt were built by slaves or foreigners forced to work.
-While skeletons found in the area show the workers were likely ethnic Egyptian farm workers who worked on the pyramids at the time of year when the Nile flooded much of the surrounding land.
+While skeletons found in the area show the workers were likely ethnic Egyptian farm laborers who worked on the pyramids at the time of year when the Nile flooded much of the surrounding land.
 About 2.3 million blocks of stone (about 2.5 tons each on average) had to be cut.
 Then transported and assembled to build the Great Pyramid of Cheops.
 Ancient Greek historian Herodotus wrote that it took 20 years to build and required the labor of 100,000 men.
 But later archaeological evidence suggests that the workforce could in fact have been around 20,000.

 The end of the era of the pyramids of Egypt